fersalves/landing-merchants-2.0/README.md

 ---

-Desenvolvido com ❤️ baseado no design do Figma do Mercado Pago
+Desenvolvido com ❤️ baseado no design do Figma do Mercado Pago# Force update Thu Oct  9 14:25:04 -03 2025